 But there are few things that work well – nicely customized UI, color schemes, the wide range of gestures and well laid out settings menu.
 We particularly loved the gestures and found ourselves using it a lot – especially the single finger down swipe to fire up the camera up swipe for waking the device up, all from the stand by mode.
 There are tons more as well.
 The translucent swipe up and down menus are well done as well but the swipe up menu that brings the toggles will more often than not clash with the 3 onscreen navigation buttons.
 The 16GB internal memory can be bumped upto 32GB via the hybrid slot.

 Powered by a 2500 mAh battery, the Coolpad Mega 2.5D will barely make it through a day of usage if you’re a light pattern user.
-We managed to get screen on times of 3.5 to 4 hours and on days when we gamed for an hour or so, it dropped to <3 hours of screen on time. thankfully, the battery charges up in a little over 80 minutes, which isn't too bad.
+We managed to get screen on times of 3.5 to 4 hours and on days when we gamed for an hour or so, it dropped to

 The Coolpad Mega 2.5D has 8MP cameras on both sides, very uncommon in its price range.
 Both of them have f/2.2 aperture and the front shooter comes with wide angle ability.
 Though made by Sony, are the cameras any good?
 Yes, they are, but only for social media consumption at best.
 One has to concentrate really well and hard to be able to get a good shot off the camera.
 White balance goes out of toss many times and the dynamic range is bad too.
 Overall output is dull and when the lights go down, the performance deteriorates considerably.
 Macro shots come out decent but there is a hint of color bleeding across boundaries at times.
 HDR mode probably is the best of all things that work well here.
 Videos struggle for focus most of the times.